agrija9/Image-Captioning-With-Attention/README.md

 Then proceed with the Anaconda installation in your cluster account.
 [Install Anaconda in Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart).

-## Transfer scripts to H-BRS cluster
+## Copy python scripts to H-BRS cluster

 In your cluster home folder, create a main directory to store the python scripts